-SYSPRO Reporting Services and SYSPRO Analytics are closely bound with regard to self-healing.
-When SRS initiates a self-healing session, SYSPRO Analytics is self-healed at the same time, and vice versa.
+SYSPRO Reporting Services and SYSPRO Analytics are closely bound with regards to self-healing.
+When SRS initiates a self-healing session, SYSPRO Analytics is self-healed at the same time, and vice verse.

-When new ports are downloaded and extracted (using IMPUPD) any SRS-specific files are installed in the SYSPRO \Base folder, while any specific SYSPRO Analytics files are loaded into the \Base\SYSPROAnalytics folder.
+When hotfixes are installed (using the SYSPRO Installer Application) any SRS-specific files are installed in the SYSPRO \Base folder, while any specific SYSPRO Analytics files are installed in the \Base\SYSPROAnalytics folder.

-There is a group of files common to both SRS and SYSPRO Analytics.
-Referred to as the common files, they reside in the SYSPRO \Base folder.

-SRS can directly accesses the common files, but SYSPRO Analytics requires the common files to be copied to the \Base\SYSPROAnalytics folder before they can be accessed.
+There is a group of files common to both SRS and SYSPRO Analytics (referred to as the common files) which are installed in the SYSPRO \Base folder.
+SRS can directly access the common files, but SYSPRO Analytics requires the common files to be copied to the \Base\SYSPROAnalytics folder before they can be accessed.